 How should I use this medicine?

 Take this medicine by mouth.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure your medicine.
+You can take it with or without food.
+If it upsets your stomach, take it with food.
+Use a specially marked spoon or container to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
-You can take it with or without food.
-Take it with food if it upsets your stomach.
+Do not to overfill.
+Rinse the measuring device with water after each use.
 Take your medicine at regular intervals.
 Do not take it more often than directed.